Tavon Austin: College career

-Austin accepted a football scholarship from West Virginia University, where he played for the West Virginia Mountaineers football team from 2009 to 2012.
+Austin accepted a football scholarship from West Virginia University, where he played for the Mountaineers from 2009 to 2012.
 His primary position was changed to wide receiver as a freshman in 2009, but he still occasionally was used as a running back.
 During his freshman season, he had 15 receptions for 151 yards with a touchdown and also rushed for 47 yards on six carries with a touchdown and scored a touchdown on a kick return.

 As a sophomore in 2010, he had 58 receptions for 787 yards and a team leading eight touchdowns.
 He also had 15 rushing attempts for 159 yards and a touchdown.

 As a junior in 2011, Austin had 100 receptions for 1,180 yards and eight touchdowns.
 He added 189 rushing yards on 18 carries and another touchdown.
 He also returned two kicks for touchdowns.
 He was named a first team All-American by CBS Sports.
 During the Mountaineers 70–33 win in the 2012 Orange Bowl, he set an Orange Bowl record with four touchdown receptions.

 As a senior in 2012, he finished with 114 receptions for 1,289 receiving yards and 12 receiving touchdowns to go along with 643 rushing yards and three rushing touchdowns.
 In addition, he had 32 kick returns for 813 net return yards and a kick return touchdown and 15 punt returns for 165 net return yards and a punt return touchdown.
 On November 17, in a game against the Oklahoma Sooners, Austin posted a career-high 572 all-purpose yards - 344 rushing yards, 82 receiving yards, and an additional 146 yards on kick returns.
 Despite his efforts, West Virginia would lose the game in the final seconds, 50-49.
 He was the 2012 All-Purpose Performer of the Year as announced by the College Football Performance Awards association.